9-1-1 call takers

 The recruitment process

-All candidates must first apply to our Emergency Communications Operator 1 posting online through our career portal.
-NB – if the Emergency Communications Operator 1 position is not visible in our Portal, please feel free to setup an alert for all future position(s) here.
-Candidates who are shortlisted will be invited to our information and screening session.
+All candidates must first apply to our Emergency Communications Operator 1 (ECO 1) posting online through our career portal.
+NB – if the ECO 1 position is not visible in our Portal, please feel free to setup an alert for all future position(s) here.

 Stage 1 - Recruitment Testing Session (RTS)